 A good Criminal Defense Lawyer will be able to exploit weaknesses in the case against you.
 For instance, a person breaking into a home will typically be charged with a Felony 1, which carries a 20-year statutory maximum sentence.
 However, there are numerous defenses a criminal defense attorney can use on your behalf.
 A person may have entered a house without the intent to commit a crime.
 This is commonly seen when someone mistakenly enters a house, or believed they had permission to enter.
 In another example, if a property is abandoned, there may be a defense because of the status of the property.

 Philadelphia Burglary Lawyer

-Even someone charged with Felony 2 Burglary for entering an unoccupied business or other building has possible defenses such as identification and intent.
+Even someone charged with a Felony 2 Burglary for entering an unoccupied business or other building has possible defenses, such as issues surrounding identification and intent.

 Contact Us for a Free Consultation

 If you’ve been arrested, you need aggressive representation.
 Contact the attorneys at The Law Offices of Greg Prosmushkin, P.C. today for a free consultation.
-Our attorneys have decades of experience handling burglary cases, and can get you the best possible result.
+Our attorneys have decades of experience handling burglary cases, and can assist you in getting the best possible result.